hbaniecki/adversarial-explainable-ai/README.md

   </a>
 </p>

 There are various adversarial attacks on machine learning models; hence, ways of defending, e.g. by using XAI techniques.
 Nowadays, **attacks on model explanations** come to light, so does the **defense** to such adversary.
+Simultaneously, **evaluation** of explanations becomes mandatory for a trustworthy adoption of XAI.

 <p align="center"> <em>Veritas Vincit</em> </p>